danchoi/poddb_client/README.markdown

 and all traces of Poddb will removed, except the application-specific files it creates during execution.
 These files are created in a directory called `~/.poddb`.

+## How it works

+You invoke Poddb from command line interface and pass it flags and search terms.
+After you press ENTER, Poddb will send the query over the internet to the poddb server.
+The server will send back data, and poddb will launch Vim to let you navigate and interact with the results.

 ## Bug reports and feature requests